 A great trip for history buffs, the Huron Islands are eight rocky islands within Lake Superior.
-Commissioned by President Theodore Roosevelt to be built in 1868, the Huron Island Lighthouse is a granite school-styled structure isolated on one of the Huron Islands just 3 miles off Michigan’s Coast.
+Built in 1868, the Huron Island Lighthouse is a granite school-styled structure isolated on one of the Huron Islands just 3 miles off Michigan’s Coast.
 The Huron Island Lighthouse is listed as part of the National Register of Historic Places.

 MARQUETTE HARBOR LIGHTHOUSE